 Some need physio, some need medicating, some just need attention and love.

-Shifts are scheduled a month in advance & are rotated to ensure that all volunteers get to experience all facets of the shelter.
+Shifts are scheduled weekly & are rotated to ensure that all volunteers get to experience all facets of the shelter.

 You MUST be confident with dogs.
 The dogs specifically need strong leaders.
 The dogs in our care may be different to the dogs you are used to back home.
 You may experience behaviours or characteristics in our dogs that you may not have experienced before.